onnx/turnkeyml/docs/lemonade/getting_started.md

 The prompt size, number of output tokens, and number iterations are all parameters.
 Learn more by running `lemonade huggingface-bench -h`.

+## Memory Usage

+The peak memory used by the lemonade build is captured in the build output.
+To capture more granular memory usage information, use the `--memory` flag.
+For example:

+`lemonade -i facebook/opt-125m --memory huggingface-load huggingface-bench`

+In this case a `memory_usage.png` file will be generated and stored in the build folder.
+This file contains a figure plotting the memory usage over the build time.
+Learn more by running `lemonade -h`.

 ## Serving

 You can launch a WebSocket server for your LLM with: